Facial and head area release and energy activation, meditation record for June 2025.

 As this continues, the stiffness in the crown is resolved, and at the same time, the eyes become easier to open.
 Although the eyes are not yet fully open, I feel that they are becoming easier to open than before.

-The area between the eyebrows and the heart chakra began to synchronize and activate.
+The area between the eyebrows and the heart chakra began to activate in coordination.

 It is sometimes said in spiritual and various fields that the Ajna (third eye) and Anahata (heart) are related, but until recently, I did not have the feeling that they were "directly connected."